nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter3_chapter_3_sin_and_redemption.md

 1.  **Icebreaker Question:** *“What is one example of a time you ‘missed the mark’—whether in faith, relationships, or work—and what did you learn from it?”*

 <!-- p111 -->
-2.  **Scripture Discussion:** *Read <span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="6" data-verses="23" data-lang="en" data-version="NKJV">Romans 6:23</span>.
+2.  **Scripture Discussion:** *Read <span class="x-scripture" data-book="ROM" data-chapter="6" data-lang="en" data-type="ref" data-verses="23" data-version="NKJV">Romans 6:23</span>.
 Why does sin carry such weighty consequences, and how does Christ’s gift of eternal life resolve this tension?*

 <!-- p112 -->
 3.  **Deep Dive:** *Looking at the narrative of Cain and Abel (Genesis 4), what warning signs did God give Cain, and how do those warnings apply to us today?*